xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Calculus/Inequalities.md

 ## Inequalities with absolute value

+The argument of a modulus gets its sign flipped when it's negative, making it a piecewise function.

 $$\Large|2x-3|>x+6$$

-We have to **get rid of the absolute value**, so we translate this into a system (this is a piecewise function).
+We have to **get rid of the absolute value**, so we translate this into a system.

 $$
 \Large\begin{array}{cc}